n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/paired-items.md

 !!! note "Programmatic-style nodes only"
     The information in this document applies to programmatic-style nodes.
 If you're using declarative style, n8n handles paired items for you automatically.

-An n8n node operation consumes input items and produces output items.
-In most cases [TODO: exceptions?], n8n generates an output item from a single input item.
+An n8n node operation consumes input items and produces output items. n8n generates an output item from a single input item, except in the Merge node, or any other node that combines or sums items.

 To ensure that n8n works, it needs to know which input item a given output item comes from.
 If this information is missing, expressions on other nodes may break.